maksimrm/Coursera/README.md

 From these specialization at the moment I have passed two courses)

+## Course 3.
+Search for structure in data
+### Week 1.
+Clustarization
+In this week I have to solve problem with billboards location for some company using MeanShift method of clustarization.

 Sorry for unsystematic file location in first two courses)) I haven't github when passed them.